anish-narain/EEEBalanceBug/README.md

 Rover WebApp Repository: https://github.com/anish-narain/rover-webapp

-There is a ReadMe within each folder explaining the contents in more detail.
+There is a ReadMe within some of the folders explaining the contents in more detail.